ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-1.md

 ## Data Classes

-All the data classes reside in the Core Domain and are thus in the Core project.
+All the data classes reside in the Core Domain and are thus in the *Razr.Database.Core* project.
 The database/datasets are specific to the project so the Data Interface and the Core Application datasets match.
 In other projects you may need a set Data Domain datasets and a mapping processes to build the Core Domain data classes.

 Data is divided into three object types: